rkoeninger/ShenScript/docs/setup.rst

    :param string   options.sterror:        :js:`OutStream` for error messages.
 Defaults to :js:`stdoutput`.
    :param string   options.stinput:        :js:`InStream` for standard input.
 Defaults to an object that raises an error.
    :param string   options.stoutput:       :js:`OutStream` for standard output.
 Defaults to an object that raises an error.
-   :returns:                               A :js:`Backend` object.
+   :returns:                               An object conforming to the :js:`Backend` class description.

 .. class:: Backend

-   This class does not actually exist, it is just the type of object returned by the :js:`backend` function.
+   This class is a description of object returned by the :js:`backend` function and does not actually exist.
 It contains an initial ShenScript environment, without the Shen kernel loaded.

    :param boolean async: Environment will generate async functions.